 Steps to Create a Bullet Chart in Excel

 In the below table, you have data in three parts which you can use to create a bullet chart.
 You can download this file from here to follow along.

-The steps to create a bullet chart in excel is a little bit lengthy.
+As I mentioned above, we have three main components in a bullet chart.
+So, you need to split the entire process into parts.
+The steps to create a bullet chart in Excel is a little bit lengthy.
 But, once you understand the entire process you’ll able to create it in seconds.